Functional vs. Dysfunctional Breathing: Why Functional Breathing Matters

 - Breathe Deep: Engaging the diaphragm and stabilizing the ribs

-- Nasal Breathe: Breathing through the nose as the essential cornerstone.
+- Nasal Breathe: Breathing through the nose as the essential cornerstone

 These practices help retrain your natural daily breathing so it supports your body instead of working against it.
 Functional breathing is gentle, safe, and suitable for nearly everyone.
-It helps restore your body’s natural breathing rhythm.

 Why Functional Breathing Is Very Safe

 Functional breathing is a very gentle form of breath training.
-It does not involve:
+It does not involve hypoxia (lack of oxygen), forced breath holds, or hyperventilation.
+Instead, it focuses on restoring a normal breathing rhythm that follows the body’s natural physiology.

 Functional breathing supports better sleep, digestion, mental clarity, and physical performance.
 Think of it as maintaining your body’s breathing “software,” gently returning it to balance without pushing or forcing.